Online Poker in West Virginia

 In more recent years, it has been mentioned over and over again that West Virginia is a natural partner to sign an interstate online poker compact with Delaware, which became the second state in the US to legalize online gambling.
 Delaware’s small population makes it difficult for the state to support a standalone gambling industry, and therefore signing a compact with neighboring states makes good economic sense.

 In 2012, an op-ed [A] written for Crime in the Suites mentioned the natural partnership between Delaware and West Virginia, but noted that the latter would first need to pass similar legislation in order to put a compact into effect.
 In 2014, Delaware signed a compact with Nevada, another state with legal online poker options, perhaps pushing a compact date between Delaware and West Virginia further off.

 What could be the deciding factor for West Virginia is the growing competition in the land casino market in the area.
 Gambling revenues continue to decline, and, coupled with tough competition from neighboring states, West Virginia may have to seek out other sources of revenues – with online poker being a natural choice.
-Nonetheless, there has been no concrete proposal by lawmakers seen in recent years, which means it could be a little while before we will see any changes in the Mountain State’s gambling landscape.
+West Virginia filed a bill (HB 3067) on March 14, 2017 which would legalize online gambling (poker and casino games), but the bill did not advance any further.

 History of Gambling in West Virginia